-Let's go back and look at the things
+Let's look at the things concerning Abraham; Genesis 12:1: "And the LORD said to Abram..."
+Abraham got his new name before the resurrection; we didn't!
+God changed it from Abram to Abraham.

-concerning Abraham.
-Genesis 12:1: "And the LORD said to Abram...
-[Abraham got his new name before the resurrection.
-We didn't!
-God changed it from Abram to Abraham.] ...
-'Get out of your country, and from your kindred, and from your father's house into a land that I will show you."
+"...'Get out of your country, and from your kindred, and from your father's house into a land that I will show you" (v 1).